Top 14 Venture Capital Firms for Food and Beverage Startups

 Image of AgFunder - Top VCs in Food and Beverage

-AgFunder is a good match for founders building technology-first companies in the agtech or food tech space.
-If your startup is using science or data to create a more efficient and sustainable food system, their specialized focus could be a strong fit.
+AgFunder is a great match for founders building impactful solutions in the food and agriculture space.
+If your company uses technology to create a more sustainable or efficient food system, their focus is directly aligned.

 • Industries of focus: Agriculture, AgTech, FinTech, Food and Beverage